-“Future Stars” Winners and Nestor Torres’ Inspiring Words to Young Performers and Guest Ukrainian Dancer - Boca Raton's Most Reliable News Source
+“Future Stars” winners and Nestor Torres’ Inspiring Words to Young Performers and Guest Ukrainian Dancer - Boca Raton's Most Reliable News Source

-…“Never give up,” superstar flutist Nestor Torres said in Ukrainian to inspire young talent in the 18th “Future Stars Performing Arts Competition” Sunday before 2,000 friends and family in Mizner Park Amphitheater
+“Never give up,” superstar flutist Nestor Torres said in Ukrainian to inspire young talent in the 18th “Future Stars Performing Arts Competition” Sunday April 2 before nearly 2,000 friends and family in Mizner Park Amphitheater.

 Boca Raton, FL – Torres guest performed two solos including “Over the Rainbow,” to close out the show after Billboard vocalist Kendra Erika, a hometown favorite and former “Future Stars” winner.